Balochistan Liberation Army: 2021

 On 7 March 2021, two navy personnel were killed in an attack, while en route to Ganz from Jiwani, Balochistan.

 On 24 March, a bomb blast left at least three dead and another 13 injured.

 On 28 May BLA accepted the responsibility of targeting a water supply vehicle of the Pakistan Army near a post at Nisau Dao Shah area of Kohlu with a landmine attack, which destroyed the vehicle and 4 personnel.

 On 31 May 10 Frontier Corps soldiers were killed and 12 injured in two attacks, an IED attack in Turbat and an attack on a checkpoint near Quetta.
 The attack was claimed by BLA.

 On 9 June, BLA accepted responsibility for an attack on the Pakistani army camp in the Karakdan area of Bolan Pass, in which two were killed and two others were critically wounded.

 On 14 June, 4 Pakistani soldiers were killed in an IED attack at Marget Mines.

 On 17 June, a Pakistan Army soldier was killed near Turbat airport, according to a statement from the Inter-Services Public Relations (ISPR).

 On 25 June, five soldiers from Frontier Corps, Balochistan, were killed after terrorists targeted a patrolling party in Sibi district's Sangan area.

 On 1 July, an explosion took place near a moving Frontier Corps (FC) vehicle, At least six people were injured.

 On 15 July, two soldiers were killed in an IED blast during an operation in Pasni.

 On 20 August, two children were killed and three wounded in an attack targeting Chinese nationals in Gwadar, Pakistan.

 On 26 September a statue of Pakistan's founder Mohammad Ali Jinnah was destroyed by Baloch militants in the coastal city of Gwadar.

 On 11 October, Shahid Zehri, a 35-year-old Pakistani journalist was killed in an attack claimed by BLA.

 2022

 On 25–26 January 2022, an attack on a security checkpoint in Kech Province led to the death of 10 Pakistani soldiers.
 On 2 February, nine militants and 12 soldiers were killed at Panjgur and Nushki districts.
-BLA claimed to have killed more than 100 soldiers at two military camps, a claim rejected by Pakistani government.
+The BLA claimed to have killed more than 100 soldiers at two military camps, a claim rejected by Pakistani government.
 On 2 March, three people including a senior police officer in Quetta were killed by a roadside bomb.
-BLA claimed responsibility.
+The BLA claimed responsibility.

-On 26 April, BLA claimed responsibility for a suicide bombing in which four people, including three teachers of Chinese origin at Karachi University, were killed.
+On 26 April, the BLA claimed responsibility for a suicide bombing in which four people, including three teachers of Chinese origin at Karachi University, were killed.
 It further said that this was the first such bombing by a female member of the group (specifically Shari Baloch, a 30-year old science teacher and mother of two).